Oire/Iridium-php/README.md

     ->persist();
 ```

 That's it.
 I.e., if the second parameter of `setAdditionalInfo()` is not empty and is a valid Iridium key, your additional information will be encrypted.
-If something is wrong, an `OsstException` will be thrown.
+If something is wrong, a `SplitTokenException` will be thrown.
-If you received a user-provided token whose additional info is encrypted, pass the key as the third parameter to the Osst constructor.
+If you received a user-provided token whose additional info is encrypted, pass the key as the third parameter to the SplitToken constructor.

 ### Error Handling

-Osst throws two types of exceptions:
+SplitToken throws two types of exceptions:

 * `InvalidTokenException` is thrown when something really wrong happens to the token itself or to SQL queries related to the token (for example, a token is not found, it has been tampered with, its length is invalid or a PDO statement cannot be executed);
-* `OsstException` is thrown in most cases when you do something erroneously (for example, try to store an empty token into the database, forget to set a required property or try to set such a property when validating a user-provided token, try to set expiration time which is in the past etc.).
+* `SplitTokenException` is thrown in most cases when you do something erroneously (for example, try to store an empty token into the database, forget to set a required property or try to set such a property when validating a user-provided token, try to set expiration time which is in the past etc.).

 ### Methods

-Below all of the Osst methods are outlined.
+Below all of the SplitToken methods are outlined.

-* `__construct(PDO $dbConnection, string|null $token, Oire\Iridium\Key\SharedKey|null $additionalInfoDecryptionKey)` — Instantiate a new Osst object.
+* `__construct(PDO $dbConnection, string|null $token, Oire\Iridium\Key\SharedKey|null $additionalInfoDecryptionKey)` — Instantiate a new SplitToken object.
 Provide a PDO instance as the first parameter, the user-provided token as the second one, and the Iridium key for decrypting additional info as the third one. **Note**!
 Provide the token only if you received it from the user.
 If you want to create a fresh token, the second and third parameters must not be set.
-* `getDbConnection(): PDO` — Get the database connection for the current Osst instance as a PDO object.
+* `getDbConnection(): PDO` — Get the database connection for the current SplitToken instance as a PDO object.
-* `getToken(): string` — Get the token for the current Osst instance as a string.
-Throws `OsstException` if the token was not created or set before.
+* `getToken(): string` — Get the token for the current SplitToken instance as a string.
+Throws `SplitTokenException` if the token was not created or set before.
 * `getUserId(): int` — Get the ID of the user the token belongs to, as an integer.
 * `setUserId(int $userId): self` — Set the user ID for the newly created token.
 Do not use this method and similar methods when validating a user-provided token, use them only when creating a new token.
 Returns `$this` for chainability.
 * `getExpirationTime(): int` — Get expiration time for the token as raw timestamp.
 Returns integer.